-I had some much fun putting this post together.
+I had so much fun putting this post together.
 Easy July 4th activities for you and your kids to enjoy!
-Enjoy these Easy July 4th Activities for Kids!
+Enjoy these 4th of July Activities for Kids!

 DIY Star Pattern Cards

 I love working the pre-reading and pre-math mind.
 Kids as young as 2 and 3 (and EVEN younger) years old can begin to connect and solidify those neuron pathways enabling a ripeness for learning more complex concepts later in development.
 This festively themed 4th of July activity is perfect for preschoolers and perfect for making learning fun.